T-Prohmpossadhorn/GolangMiniProject/README.md

 # GolangMiniProject

-This is a mini project for New-joiner Golang Developer for Rabbit-care
+This is a mini project for New-joiner Golang Developer at Rabbit-care

 * Add a rpc method for retriving first filter fruit from the list defined in the text file.
 And generate GRPC code.
 * Add the test-case of `Getfirstfilter(filter string) string` in db.go